Konfekt/FastFold/README.md

   variant `FastFoldUpdate!` that updates all folds and echos by which fold method the folds were updated.

-- FastFold by default only prevents the expression and syntax fold methods from recomputing on every buffer change.
-To prevent all fold methods (except manual) from doing so, add `let g:fastfold_force = 1` to your `.vimrc`.
+- FastFold by default only prevents the `syntax` fold methods from recomputing on every buffer change.
+These can be customized by `g:fastfold_foldmethods` in your `.vimrc`, for example `g:fastfold_foldmethods = ['syntax', 'expr']` (equivalent to `let g:fastfold_force = 1`) also applies this to `expr` folds.
+  This should only be necessary for [inefficient foldexprs, though](https://github.com/lervag/vimtex/pull/3054).

 - FastFold is by default enabled for files that have more than a certain number of lines, by default set to 200.
 To change this number, for example,